theon/theon.github.com/content/articles/scala.md

     :::scala
     val animal = "Cat"

 Despite the lack of a type, Scala is a statically typed language.
-Functions _must_ declare their argument and return types and this is why is the type declaration is optional for variables - no matter what you are assigning to your variable, Scala can infer the variable type (note: if you are only declaring a variable and not assigning anything to it, you must specify the type).
+Functions _must_ declare their argument types, but for most other situations Scala can infer type (variable declarations, function return types, etc).
+There are some situations when this is not true, for example, if you are only declaring a variable and not assigning anything to it, you must specify the type.
+Also some overloaded and recursive functions must declare a return type, but for the most part Scala's type inference keeps your code nice and concise.

-Scala is succinct is many other ways, which leads be to....
+Scala is also succinct is many other ways, which leads be to....

 # 2. Case classes